ahajirnis/FallUML2013/Documents/2013Fall/Use Cases/Use_Case_ClubUMLv3_Manual_Merge.md

 1. A dialog will be prompted notifying user that the two diagrams are the same.
 Neither selections of merging nor saving of the diagram is allowed.
 2. The use case returns to basic flow step 1.

+###The user selects a project that is currently disabled from the welcome page ###

+If the user selects a project from the welcome page which is currently disabled, then he or she is presented with a list of diagrams in the project display page that have been previously been uploaded in read-only mode.
+The user is unable to upload any additional diagrams, merge or compare diagrams, etc.

 ##Subflows##